The Safe Path to Install and Un-install Joomla Extensions

 Also read: How to Prevent Spam on Your Joomla Website

 Joomla is a free and open-source platform, one of the most popular content management systems available today, with a very large user base and a team of dedicated programmers and designers constantly working to improve and extend its functionality in every conceivable way.
-Statistics show Joomla is second most popular content management system after WordPress.
+Statistics from W3techs show Joomla is fouth most popular content management system after WordPress, Shopify and Wix.

 Installing new Joomla extensions and uninstalling extensions which are not in use is a normal and regular thing with Joomla users.
 But it is also important that Joomla users take the safe path for installing and installing extensions.